james-kennedy/PlymouthUniThesisTemplate/README.md

 The template has been tested with Texmaker (http://www.xm1math.net/texmaker/), which is free and cross-platform.
 TeXcount was used for getting the word count; it is a Perl script.
 Installation is pretty straightforward: http://app.uio.no/ifi/texcount/.

 This template is offered as-is.
 I do not plan to maintain it, so if the Plymouth University regulations change, then this may be outdated.

+Basic build steps:
+1. Build the title page (run latex against prelim/titlepage.tex)
+2. Run latex against 00_thesis.tex
+3. Build the glossary (makeglossary %) against 00_thesis.tex
+4. Build the document as usual (PDFLaTeX, BibTeX, PDFLaTeX, PDFLaTeX)

+Whenever you modify the glossary then make sure to rebuild it as in step 3, otherwise you can continue to just build as usual using PDFLaTex and BibTeX.